Doane's 12th President

 - Founded its office of international programs;

 - And launched a successful online program.

 Carter and his wife Judy, who have a son and daughter, were longtime residents of Kennebunkport, Maine.
 Now in the Crete, they enjoy connecting with the local community and getting to know the Grand Island, Lincoln and Omaha communities as well, which are home to each of Doane's three School of Graduate and Professional Studies campuses.

 Doane has made considerable strides forward in its strategic goals, and he feels fortunate to have an opportunity "to lead a college in such a strong position."

 It's also a college that felt like home, he said.

-"I couldn't be happier about being the next president," Carter said.
+"I couldn't be happier about being the next president," Carter said in 2011.
 "I think Doane is a college on the move."